-David W. Simon leads Foley’s Government Enforcement Defense & Investigations International Practice, representing clients particularly in the areas of the Foreign Corrupt Practices Act (FCPA), government enforcement, and the conduct of internal investigations to preempt or mitigate actions taken by the U.S. Department of Justice (DOJ), Securities and Exchange Commission (SEC), and other enforcement agencies.
-His practice focuses on (1) conducting domestic and international internal investigations, (2) successfully defending companies and senior executives in enforcement actions and litigation with the government, and (3) delivering practical regulatory advice and building compliance programs to help avoid enforcement actions in the first place.
+David W. Simon leads Foley & Lardner’s Government Enforcement Defense & Investigations International Practice.
+His practice focuses on (1) conducting domestic and international internal investigations to preempt or mitigate actions taken by the U.S. Department of Justice, the Securities and Exchange Commission, and other enforcement agencies, (2) successfully defending companies and senior executives in enforcement actions and litigation with the government, and (3) delivering practical regulatory advice and building compliance programs to help avoid enforcement actions in the first place.
 David is experienced in guiding corporate boards and company management through challenging government enforcement matters and understands that corporate compliance problems are fundamentally business problems that require business-centric solutions.

 Global Problems, Global Solutions

 David is a defense lawyer who is adept at assembling and leading global teams of professionals to provide solutions to the potentially catastrophic threat presented by a government enforcement action.
 He has substantial experience dealing with U.S. regulators, and he understands their expectations.

 In the course of helping companies successfully manage crises arising outside of the United States, David has conducted investigations all over the world and has built deep relationships with top-caliber business-oriented enforcement attorneys, forensic accountants, and other professionals in virtually all economically significant countries.
 David is a founding director of the Concilium Global Compliance, Investigations & Enforcement Defense Network, an alliance of business crimes and compliance lawyers around the world, which provides integrated investigations, defense, and compliance solutions to cross-border problems.

 FCPA and Global Anti-Bribery & Anti-Corruption Defense